Blunt End Sea Hare

 Blunt End Sea Hare, Dolabella auricularia.
 Sea Hare collected off the beach at Cabo Real, Km 21, Baja California Sur, photographed and returned to its native environment unharmed.
 Length: 18 cm (7.1 inches).

-Morphology: The Blunt End Sea Hare vary in color.
-All are mottled shades of green and brown that afford them strong camouflage against their native backgrounds.
-They have triangular shaped bodies with highly truncated posterior end.
+Morphology: They have triangular shaped bodies with highly truncated posterior end.
 There is a large exhalant siphon in the middle of the back and a smaller inhalant siphon in front of the shield.
+The body may be smooth or covered with tubercules or skin flaps.
 Buried within the body is a large flattened heavily calcified shell called a vestigal.
+Blunt End Sea Hares vary in color.
+All are mottled shades of green, reddish, and brown that afford them strong camouflage in their habitat.
 When disturbed, they can release a reddish-purple ink.
-They reach a maximum length of 20 cm (7.9 inches) and are found in the first 15 m (50 feet) of the water column.
-They feed on a wide variety of brown and green algae, and have lifespans of approximately one year.
+They reach a maximum of 20 cm (7.9 inches) in length.

-Synonyms: Patella auricularia, Aplysia ecaudata, Aplysia gigas, Aplysia hasseltii, Aplysia teremidi, Aplysia truncata, Dolabella andersoni, Dolabella callosa, Dolabella cheni, Dolabella ecaudata, Dolabella gigas, Dolabella hasseltii, Dolabella rumphii, Dolabella rumphii var. maculosa, Dolabella scapula, Dolabella variegata, Patella auricularia, Patella scapula.
+Synonyms: Patella auricularia, Aplysia ecaudata, Aplysia gigas, Aplysia hasseltii, Aplysia teremidi, Aplysia truncata, Dolabella andersoni, Dolabella callosa, Dolabella cheni, Dolabella ecaudata, Dolabella gigas, Dolabella hasseltii, Dolabella rumphii, Dolabella rumphii var. maculosa, Dolabella scapula, Dolabella variegata, Patella auricularia, and Patella scapula.